cobaltwebtech/cobalt-prod-site/src/content/services/3-live-life-on-the-edge.md

   btnIconName: "chatBubble"
 tabFirstItems:
   - title: "Putting Your Digital Assets on the Edge"
     subTitle: "Cobalt Web Technologies partners with Cloudflare and Bunny.net CDN to provide the ultimate performance boost to your web apps.
 Your content is sped up with a next-generation CDN, Edge Storage, and Optimization Services.
-By placing all of your digital assets from your website such as images, videos, JavaScript files, CSS files, etc. to the CDN edge they can be served to the end user much quicker.
+By placing all of your digital assets from your website such as images, videos, JavaScript files, CSS files, etc. to the CDN edge, they can be served to the end user much quicker.
 Lower latency means a faster webpage load on their visit and the added benefit of cost savings on bandwidth usage."
   - title: "Highly Scalable Solutions for Your Growth"
     subTitle: "Growth is great and when that happens your platform needs to be able to handle that growth.
 You don't want a nightmare when your infrastructure buckles under the traffic load and your web app goes down.
 We have the services to deliver the scaled-up growth requirements of your web app and its users.
-From the cloud server your app is hosted on to the CDN that is used to deliver the content we can customize your needs to meet your traffic requirements."
+From the cloud server your app is hosted on to the CDN that is used to deliver the content, we can customize your needs to meet your traffic requirements."
 tabSecond:
   title: "A CDN That Doesn’t Keep Your Users Waiting"
   subTitle: |